AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/overview.md

 This guide leads you through the most important AEM Content and Commerce authoring topics so that on completion you:

 * Learn the AEM Content and Commerce basics
-* Get started with AEM CIF Authoring basics
+* Get started AEM CIF authoring basics
-* Manage product catalog pages and template
+* Create product catalog experiences with individual templates and content
-* Manage product experiences
+* Enrich product data with content using Product Experience Management Tools

 ## AEM Documentation Journeys {#documentation-journeys}